masterdesky/ELTE-astronomy-complex-exam/cosmology/2-COSMOLOGY_The_Evolution_of_the_Universe.md

 - **"Cold"**: Dark matter is assumed to be "cold", which means it was non-relativistic at the time of matter-radiation equality.
 This characteristic leads to specific predictions for the formation of large-scale structure.
 - **Dissipationless**: Dark matter is thought to be dissipationless, meaning it does not lose energy through emission mechanisms.
 - **Collisionless**: Dark matter is thought to be collisionless, meaning it does not interact with other particles through the electromagnetic force, only through gravity and maybe the weak force.
+- **Gravitational Lensing**: Dark matter's presence is inferred from its gravitational effects, such as gravitational lensing, where the path of light is bent when passing through or near a massive object.
+Dark matter's distribution in galaxies and clusters of galaxies is often studied using gravitational lensing effects.
+- **Galaxy Rotation Curves**: Observations of the rotation curves of galaxies provide strong evidence for dark matter.
+The observed flat rotation curves, where the orbital speed of stars and gas do not decrease with distance from the galactic center, imply the presence of a large amount of unseen matter.

 ### 2.3.2.
 Dark energy
 Dark energy is a hypothetical form of energy that permeates all of space and tends to increase the rate of expansion of the universe.
 Its existence has been inferred from the observation of the accelerating expansion of the universe.